polca/premise/docs/methodology/electricity/photovoltaics.rst

 Given a scenario year, *premise* iterates through the different PV panel installation datasets to update their efficiency accordingly.
-To do so, the required surface of panel (in m2) per kW of capacity is adjusted down when the projected efficiency exceeds the current efficiency.
+To do so, the required panel area (in m2) per kW of capacity is adjusted down when the projected efficiency exceeds the current efficiency.
 Existing higher efficiencies are preserved.
 Dataset names are matched against technology aliases in ``premise/electricity.py``.
 Datasets containing ``perovskite-on-silicon tandem`` are mapped